Helambu Trek - 9 Days

 Day 05: Trek from Kutumsang to Thadepati (3650m/11972ft): 6 hours

-We climb above Kutumsang on a steep trail mostly through fir and rhododendron forest where there are no permanent settlements.
-The trek continues to Yurin Danda with magnificent views of the Himalayas.
-Finally, we arrive at Tharepati for our overnight stay.
+We head up the steep trail above Kutumsang, mostly walking through forests of fir and rhododendron, where there are no villages or permanent homes.
+The journey continues to Yurin Danda, offering stunning views of the Himalayas.
+We finally reach Tharepati and settle there for the night.

 Included meals:Breakfast Lunch Dinner